-How does a seventy-two-year-old Reform synagogue retain and attract members when “flat is the new growth”?
+How does a seventy-two-year-old Reform synagogue retain and attract members when “flat is the new growth” - or worse?

 As Director of Engagement and Marketing – the first professional in that role and funded by a two-year foundation grant – I identified, developed, sold-in, and implemented initiatives across brand strategy, marketing communications, user experience, sales, and customer retention that have been addressing market challenges.